-Course Code AGR518-19
+Course Code AGR518

 Course Title Mechanism of herbicide action

 Type of course Theory and Practical

 LTP 2:0:2

 Credits 3(2+1)

 Course prerequisite B.Sc.
 (Agriculture)

-Course Objectives To familiarize the students about the herbicides, methods of weed
+Course objective To familiarize the students about the herbicides, methods of weed

 control and herbicide action

+Course outcomes CO1 Students will be familiarizing with the herbicides, herbicide usage classification of herbicides based on their mode of action.

+CO2 Students will get aware about the translocation of herbicides, the effect on growth and development.

+CO3 Students will be aware about the persistence of herbicides, their residual effect and methods of overcoming the residual effect of herbicides.